 The place is very well located next to the Piazza Navona, they serve very traditional food including pizzas, pastas and risotto, and of course, very good wine!
 We really recommend you to come here if you are in Rome.
 (This is not a sponsored ad, we just really liked the food there.)

-After the pizzeria we went to our accommodation, to the Camping Village Roma, that is located a bit outside of the city center, but you are able to reach it by bus and the stop is right next to the entrance of the camping.
+After the pizzeria, we went to our accommodation, to the Camping Village Roma, which is located a bit outside of the city center, but you can reach it by bus and the stop is right next to the entrance of the camping.
 It was very convenient for us, we booked a bungalow for three people.
-In the camping you can also find restaurants and a pool that you can use during spring and summer, and there is a big supermarket on the other side of the road.
+In the camping, you can also find restaurants and a pool that you can use during spring and summer, and there is a big supermarket on the other side of the road.

 We got a very good deal by using booking.com, and if you also want to book your accommodation like that, you can get a 10% discount for your first booking by clicking here.

 Our second day in Rome, and we were ready to continue our adventure, which is the second thing that pops in your head after someone says Rome?
 The Colosseum!
 And that was our destination.
 Even if it can get croweded, noone should miss the Colosseum from their Rome itineraries.